-There are just over 20 million military veterans in the U.S., with roughly another 1.4 million people serving on active duty in the U.S. military.
-At around 7% of the general population, active duty service members and military veterans are a small, but important group.
+The United States has about 1.4 million soldiers, sailors, and airmen serving on active duty in the U.S. military.
+There are just over 20 million military veterans in the country.
+That’s about 7% of the general population, making active duty service members and veterans a small, yet important demographic.

 Active duty service members and military veterans have many of the same needs as their civilian counterparts.
-If you’re a veteran, you have a family you care about, dreams you want to achieve, a life to live and, of course, bills to pay.
+If you’re a member of the military or veteran, you have a family you care about, dreams you want to achieve, a life to live, and, of course, bills to pay.
 When it comes to those bills, military service can complicate payments, due to long deployments, but it can also occasionally make them a little bit easier to bear, as companies offer military discounts.

-However, just because a company offers a veteran or active duty military discount doesn’t mean it’s a company you want to work with.
-To help veterans and others with military affiliation find the best car insurance, we’ve put together this review.
-It covers the best car insurance companies for military members and veterans, car insurance discounts for service members and veterans, as well as other ways a military affiliation can potentially save you money on car insurance.
+However, just because a company offers a veteran or active duty military discount doesn’t mean it’s an auto insurance company you want to work with.
+To help veterans and others with military affiliation find the best auto insurance, we’ve assembled this article.
+It covers the best car insurance companies for military members and veterans, auto insurance discounts for service members and veterans, as well as other ways a military affiliation can potentially save you money on car insurance, buying, ownership, and financing.

 USAA Is the Best Car Insurance Company for Veterans and Active Duty Military